Detailed course guide

 Not studying mathematics or worried about meeting the mathematics requirement?
 Consider applying for

 BSc Computer Systems.
 In Year 1 of this degree it is possible to take two optional mathematics courses.
 Then, subject to good performance, a course transfer to BSc Computer Science for Year 2 onwards can be requested.
-Year 2
+For all years, applications are welcomed from holders of

 Scotland / EU**